 N.J.A.C.
 4A:10-1.2 Political activity

-b.
-No employee in the career, senior executive or unclassified services whose principal employment is in connection with a program financed in whole or in part by Federal funds or loans, shall engage in any of the following prohibited activities under the Hatch Act (5 U.S.C.
-1501 et seq.):
+(b) No employee in the career, senior executive, or unclassified services whose principal employment is in connec-tion with a program financed in whole or in part by Federal grants or loans, shall engage in any of the following prohib-ited activities under the Hatch Act (5 U.S.C. §§ 1501 et seq.):

-2. Use official authority or influence that interferes with or affects the results of an election or a nomination for office; or
+1. Use official authority or influence for the purpose of interfering with or affecting the result of an election or nomination for office;

-c.
-The office of the Special Counsel of the United States Merit System Protection Board has responsibility for the investigation of Hatch Act matters.
+(c) The office of the Special Counsel of the United States Merit Systems Protection Board has responsibility for the investigation of Hatch Act matters.

 N.J.A.C.
 4A:2-5.1 General provisions